ralyodio/bmr/README.md

 It is advised you **always use an SSH tunnel to your Bitmessage server when running Bmr remotely** (see security section below).

 Please help improve Bmr by filing bugs or sending in feature requests to the Github issue tracker.
-You can also ask in the 'Bmr' support channel:
+You can also ask in the Bmr support channel:

     Passphrase: Bmr
     Address: BM-2cXEHofo7LieKNGNmAPypDUej9BRQvuFYS